 Whether running sprints, swimming long distances or lifting weights, athletes expend more energy than the average person and their bodies need additional nutrients to recover from intense physical activity.
-Protein plays an important role in an athlete's diet as it helps repair and strengthen muscle tissue.
+Protein plays an important role in an athlete's eating plan as it helps repair and strengthen muscle tissue.
 High protein diets are popular among athletes — especially those seeking a leaner, more defined physique.
 But how much protein is necessary?

 While protein is critical in building muscle mass, more is not necessarily better.
 Simply eating large amounts of lean protein does not equate with a toned body.